Vogel, Slovenia: Family Ski Guide

 Vogel

 Book in Bohinj village or Bled (30 minutes).
-If you want bigger terrain, Jasna in Slovakia is the Central European upgrade.
+Buy a multi-day pass for per-day savings and check the gondola weather status before heading up, it closes in high winds, which can waste a ski day entirely.
+If you want bigger terrain, Jasna in Slovakia is the Central European upgrade with 50km of runs.
 If you want cheap Alpine skiing, Austrian resorts near the Slovenian border offer more lifts.
 Kranjska Gora is Slovenia's other ski area with more family infrastructure.
+Lake Bohinj and the Vintgar Gorge are excellent rest-day activities, and Bled Castle is worth the 30-minute drive.

 Is Vogel Good for Families?